Rea Kolbl loves to run. A lot. And usually alone, on long, steep mountain trail runs in her adopted home of Boulder, Colorado.

-“I can just kind of get lost, in a good way,” says the 27-year-old elite obstacle course racer and Spartan Pro Team member.
-“When I am on trails, I kind of stop thinking about everything else.
-Running steep trails like the ones in Boulder can be kind of hard, but it’s the good kind of hard where you can just zone out everything else.”
+“I can just get lost, in a good way,” says the 27-year-old elite obstacle course racer and Spartan Pro Team member.
+“When I am on trails, I stop thinking about everything else.
+Running steep trails like the ones in Boulder can be hard, but it’s the good kind of hard where you can zone out everything else.”

 On most mornings, you can find her hammering up and down the rocky trails in the foothills and mountains that make up Boulder’s western boundary—Mount Sanitas (6,843 feet), Flagstaff Mountain (6,983 feet), Green Mountain (8,150 feet), and Bear Peak (8,459 feet)—or tackling the arduous Skyline Traverse run that incorporates all of those peaks in one massive 20-mile run.
 She’s also started to zip up some of Colorado’s 14,000-foot peaks, starting with Quandary Peak (14,265 feet) and Pikes Peak (14,114 feet).